-A WFS service exposes an ArcGIS Server map or geodata service to WFS consumers.
-The security for a WFS service is managed by controlling the security of its parent map or geodata service.
-If a particular role, for example, Planners, is denied access to a map, Planners will not be able to access the map through SOAP, REST, or WFS interfaces.
+A WFS service exposes an ArcGIS Server map service to WFS consumers.
+The security for a WFS service is managed by controlling the security of its parent map service.
+If a particular role—for example, Planners—is denied access to a map, Planners will not be able to access the map through SOAP, REST, or WFS interfaces.

 ArcGIS Server supports a number of authentication schemes.
 Services that are expected to be accessed via OGC interfaces should be secured using Integrated Windows Authentication, HTTP Basic, or HTTP Digest.
-Most OGC clients (both non-Esri and Esri clients) will understand and work with these widespread standard authentication schemes.
+Most OGC clients (both Esri and third-party clients) will understand and work with these widespread standard authentication schemes.

 A transactional WFS service (sometimes known as WFS-T) allows WFS editors to apply changes to the data in the source database through the WFS service.
 To enable WFS-T, the data must be from an enterprise geodatabase connected as a user that has editing privileges on the data and published by reference.
 If those conditions are met, check the Enable transactions box when creating a WFS service from ArcGIS Pro.
 Transactions can be enabled on services that have versioned data or nonversioned data.
 If you choose to use versioned data, it is also recommended that you publish the service from a nondefault version.